 Natalie Thompson, 2012: Natalie Thompson hails from Canada’s Great Plains oasis, Regina, SK, but now lives in la belle province.
 Some of her best work has been published in Descant, Grain, PRISM International, The Tyee online news journal, and Maisonneuve magazine.
 Aside from writing, her other passion is teaching.
 She taught for and coordinated the UBC Creative Writing Faculty’s program, New Shoots, and continues to mentor young poets through the program Booming Ground (www.boomingground.com).

-Karen Shklanka, 2012: Karen Shklanka is a poet, a family physician and, with her husband, an Argentine Tango dance instructor.
+Karen Shklanka, 2012: Karen Shklanka’s thesis will be published as Witness forthcoming from Coteau Books in 2016.
+She is a poet, a family physician and an Argentine Tango dance instructor.
 She received the top mark in Canada from the Canadian College of Family Physicians and spent 18 years practicing rural and emergency medicine in small and medium-sized Canadian communities.
-She currently serves as a Clinical Instructor in the Faculty of Family Medicine at UBC.
 Her poetry was long-listed for the 2012 CBC Poetry Prize and has been published recently in CV2 and Room.
 Her poetry has been included in the forthcoming Planet Earth Poetry Anthology and the 2004 chapbook anthology, Letters We Never Sent, edited by Patrick Lane.
 She was twice a finalist in ARC magazine’s international poem contest, in 2005 and 2006, and has been published in numerous other literary periodicals.
-She is the author of Sumac’s Red Arms(Coteau), a book of poems.
+Her firsrt book of poetry was Sumac’s Red Arms(Coteau),

 Kevin Spenst, 2011: Kevin Spenst’s poetry has appeared or is forthcoming in Rhubarb Magazine, The Maynard, The Enpipe Line, Ditch Poetry, OCW, Four and Twenty, Pulpit Magazine and Poet’s Espresso (California).
 Most recently his manuscript, The Gang’s All Down by the Abecedarium, was shortlisted for the Robert Kroetsch Award for Innovative Poetry.
 One of his poems is soon to appear in the 2011 anthology Through an Open Door.
 (Arsenal Pulp Press) Kevin’s prose can be found in the anthology Can’t Lit: Fearless Fiction from Broken Pencil, the Martian Press Review, Pages of Canada, Only Magazine and Hacksaw Zine.
 In 2012 a creative non-fiction piece will appear in the national anthology Side Effects.
 (Brindle & Glass)